radman404/Who-s-attacking-me-now--/README.md

 ========================

-A Python script that will parse your auth log for failed ssh login attempts
+A Python script that will parse your auth log for failed ssh login attempts (Confirmed as working on Ubuntu and Mint, Debian requires further dependencies like python and ssh)

 Guide to using WAMN V 0.1a